mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

     - handler: cookie_session
   authorizer:
     handler: remote_json
+    config:
       # these will generally be identical for all rules,
       # except "object" will be changed to the permission ID that is relevant for
       # this URL
       payload: |
       {
         "namespace": "permission",
         "object": "PERMISSION IDENTIFIER HERE",
         "relation": "granted",
         "subject_id": "{{ print .Subject }}"
       }
   mutators:
     # change this to an empty array if the id_token isn't needed, if you want
     - handler: id_token